TomaszRewak/js-spread-grid/README.md

 ## Docs

-Documentation and examples can be fuond at [spread-grid.tomasz-rewak.com](https://spread-grid.tomasz-rewak.com/).
+Documentation and examples can be found at [spread-grid.tomasz-rewak.com](https://spread-grid.tomasz-rewak.com/).

 ## About